-Alternatively, you can also check Index Status under Rank Math > Analytics > Index Status tab.
-Under this tab, you’ll get the real data/status of your pages as well as their presence on Google.
+Alternatively, you can check Index Status under Rank Math SEO → Analytics → Index Status tab.
+Under this tab, you’ll get the real data/status of your pages and their presence on Google.

 Moreover, you can filter the post’s index status using the drop-down menu.
 When you select a specific status, say Blocked Due To Other 4XX Issue, you’ll be able to see all posts that share the same index status.